 How will it work?

 After you sign up, you will get your first activity.
 There will be things that may need to be printed out, but it will be worth it, trust me!!
 My feeling is that many kids (my own included) spend more than enough time on their devices in front of a screen.
-My goal is to get kids moving and utilizing those fine and gross motor skills.
+My goal is to get kids moving and utilize those fine and gross motor skills.

 What will these summer activities for kids focus on?

 I have plans for math activities, life skills activities, reading, writing, art, and more.
-That way, if your kiddo has a favorite area, I will likely hit in those 4 weeks.
+That way, if your kiddo has a favorite area, I will likely hit it in those 4 weeks.

 What grade level will these summer activities for kids cover?

 As many of you know, my passion is for those older kiddos, but I didn’t want to leave anyone out.
 So, I am creating 2 separate challenges.
 One has summer activities for kids in elementary school, and one has summer activities for kids in middle/high school.
 You should base your decision on your child’s/student’s age or grade he/she is in.
 For example, if you have a high school student who reads at a first-grade level, you should still sign up for the older challenge.
 The activities will be designed for students who have significant challenges.
 So, if that does not describe your kiddo, this may not be for you.
-Finally, in a few of the weeks, the activity may be the same for both age groups (in case you sign up for both).
+Finally, a few of the activities may be the same for both age groups (in case you sign up for both).

 When can I sign up?

 The challenge will stay open indefinitely.
 Regardless of when you are reading this, go ahead and sign up!!

 Really, this challenge is open to anyone: teachers, parents, grandparents, hab-tech workers, counselors, therapists….
 The key is to remember that the activities will be created for students with moderate to severe challenges.
 The activities will assume the individual has no or very little reading ability.
 Pictures are used heavily, and there will be differentiation provided.